 The implementation of various measures and projects is not possible without the active cooperation of the employees' elected representatives.

 Freedom of association and co-determination

 In the Group Policy on Employee Relations (pdf, 220.8 KB), Deutsche Telekom commits itself to "mutual respect and collaboration based on trust."
 We respect and acknowledge the right to freedom of association and to collective action within the framework of national legislation, agreements and customs.
-A self-commitment to respect freedom of association and the right to collective bargaining is also part of our Social Charter (pdf, 489.8 KB).
+A self-commitment to respect freedom of association and the right to collective bargaining is also part of our Social Charter (pdf, 1.1 MB).